exbuddha/pond/README.md

   - **Reserved functions:** `kill_signal_`, `reset_sigpid_`, `subpid_`, `update_`, `refresh_`, `refresh_status_`, `ipclock_`, `timestamp_`

+  - For security reasons, using blank characters in directory or file names **MUST** be avoided.

 ### Example:

 Evaluating this command in terminal prints `HEAD` in console __asynchronously__ until it is greater than `9` and stops: